 We know people starring in talking head corporate videos aren’t coming directly from Broadway.
 You don’t need to turn in an Oscar-winning performance to produce a creative talking head video, but you should follow the rules actors follow.
 Project your voice.
 Vary your cadence.
 Use expressive gestures.
+Pay attention to body language.
 Imagine you’re having a conversation, not just reciting a script to a camera.

 Use Talking Head Video Animation When Possible

-Studies show that people tend to engage more with visual representations of ideas than they do with simply talking heads.
+Studies show that people tend to engage more with visual representations of ideas than they do with simple talking heads.
 While it’s not always feasible to do a complete animated video, slipping in a little animation wherever you can may do a lot for getting your audience to stick with you.
+They’ll notice.